< Go to Stroller and Car Seat Combos

 Bottom line: Budget friendly w/ easy car seat attachment

-The Britax B-Agile 3 packs a lot of bang for the buck for both a standard stroller and a good stroller and car seat combination, which is why it won Best Value awards in both categories.
-This budget friendly stroller came in 7th place out of 15 products, managing the high score in our safety metric and the second highest score in the weight and folded size category.
+The Britax B-Agile 3 packs a lot of bang for the buck for both a standard stroller and a good stroller and car seat combination.
+This budget friendly stroller came in 5th place out of 14 products, managing the high score in our safety metric and the second highest score in the weight and folded size category.
 The B-Agile proves it has enough of what it takes to make most parents happy without breaking the bank or their back.
 While it has plastic wheels, and only a medium sized storage bin, we think the B-Agile is one to consider.

 The Britax B-Agile 3 has an aluminum frame, with a trike design that has dual front wheels (a design we aren't that fond of for maneuverability).
-This product offers a one hand fold, auto-lock and single action brakes.
-The Agile as all wheel suspension, medium sized under seat storage with a 10 pound weight capacity, and a zippered pocket on the back of the canopy.
-This stroller comes compatible with all Britax Click & Go car seats, and there is an additional adapter available for purchase to use with the Graco SnugRide, Chicco Keyfit and Peg-Perego Primo Viaggio (excluding the award winning Peg Perego Primo Viaggio 4-35).
+This product offers a one hand fold, auto-lock, and single action brakes.
+The Agile as all wheel suspension, medium sized under seat storage with a 10 lb weight capacity, and a zippered pocket on the back of the canopy.
+This stroller comes compatible with all Britax Click & Go car seats, and there is an additional adapter available for purchase to use with the Graco SnugRide, Chicco Keyfit and Peg-Perego Primo Viaggio (excluding the award-winning Peg Perego Primo Viaggio 4-35).

 Ease of Attaching Car Seat

-BOB Revolution Flex Combo with a 1 and additional strap restraints for carrier installation.
+The B-Agile 3 earned a 6 of 10 for ease of car seat attachment.
+This score is average for the group, which means the B-Agile neither impressed nor disappointed.
 The high in the group is a 10 earned by the Bugaboo Bee3 Combo, which has a car seat adapter loop that allows the infant car seat carrier to be placed inside where it clicks in place all by itself.

 The native Britax seat is by far better and easier to attach to the stroller than the others we tried.
-However, all of the seats were harder to attach than they really should be and some felt attached when they weren't.
-Because of this we suggest parents give a good tug on the carrier with each option to ensure the seat is securely connected.
+However, all of the seats were harder to connect than they really should be and some felt connected when they weren't.
+Because of this, we suggest parents give a good tug on the carrier with each option to ensure the seat is securely connected.

 Weight and Folded Size

-UPPAbaby Cruz Combo and Bugaboo Bee.
-The high score for this metric is a 9 shared by all the dedicated frame strollers in the review, including the award winning Chicco Keyfit Caddy.
+The B-Agile earned a score of 7 of 10 for this metric.
+This score is the second highest score for this category, and it tied with the UPPAbaby Cruz Combo and Bugaboo Bee.
+The high score for this metric is a 9 shared by all the dedicated frame strollers in the review, including the award-winning Chicco Keyfit Caddy.
 The BOB Revolution Flex has the low score in the group for being the heaviest and largest folded package it earned a 3.

-Folding the B-Agile is very easy and can be managed with one hand so you have a free hand to hold baby in the carrier.
+Folding the B-Agile is very easy and can be managed with one hand, so you have a free hand to hold your baby in the carrier.
 This product auto-locks once folded, has a carry strap to make transporting it easier, but it does not self-stand.
 Folding the B-Agile takes 2 steps, and you will need to bend to about 45 degrees.
 It will not roll once folded, so parents will have to carry it even a short distance.
-It requires two hands to unfold, which is still fairly easy with only 2 steps.
-This does however mean that you will need to set baby down in order to achieve an open stroller.
-It is easier to unfold if it is lying on the ground, so you will need to bend all the way over to pull it into an open position.
-This is something that might prove difficult for moms who've had a C-section or anyone with a bad back.
+It requires two hands to unfold, which is still easy with only 2 steps.
+This does, however, mean that you will need to set your baby down to achieve an open stroller.

 You can find more details on the maneuverability of the B-Agile in our standard stroller review.